mddazure/ipv6-web-app/README.md

 ---
 ### External Load Balancer - single region

-Azure [External Load Balancer](https://learn.microsoft.com/en-us/azure/load-balancer/load-balancer-overview) (also known as Public Load Balancer) can be deployed in a single region to provide IPv6 access to applications running on virtual machines or VM scale sets.
-In a single-region setup, **External Load Balancer acts as a Layer 4 entry point** for IPv6 traffic, distributing connections across backend instances.
-This scenario is ideal when you have stateless applications or services that don't require Layer 7 features like SSL termination or path-based routing.
+Azure [External Load Balancer](https://learn.microsoft.com/en-us/azure/load-balancer/load-balancer-overview) (also known as Public Load Balancer) can be deployed in a single region to provide IPv6 access to applications running on virtual machines or VM scale sets. **External Load Balancer acts as a Layer 4 entry point** for IPv6 traffic, distributing connections across backend instances.
+This scenario is ideal when you have stateless applications or services that do not require Layer 7 features like SSL termination or path-based routing.

 **Key IPv6 Features of External Load Balancer**:
 - **Dual-Stack Frontend:** Standard Load Balancer supports both [IPv4 and IPv6 frontends](https://learn.microsoft.com/en-us/azure/load-balancer/load-balancer-ipv6-overview) simultaneously.
 When configured as dual-stack, the load balancer gets two public IP addresses – one IPv4 and one IPv6 – and can distribute traffic from both IP families to the same backend pool.
 - **Zone-Redundant by Default:** Standard Load Balancer is zone-redundant by default, providing high availability across Azure Availability Zones within a region without additional configuration.
 - **IPv6 Frontend Availability:** IPv6 support in Standard Load Balancer is available in all Azure regions.
-Basic Load Balancer does *not* support IPv6, so you must use Standard SKU.
+Basic Load Balancer does not support IPv6, so you must use Standard SKU.
-- **IPv6 Backend Pool Support:** While the frontend accepts IPv6 traffic, the load balancer will **not** translate IPv6 to IPv4.
+- **IPv6 Backend Pool Support:** While the frontend accepts IPv6 traffic, the load balancer will not translate IPv6 to IPv4.
 Backend pool members (VMs) must have private IPv6 addresses.
 You will need to add private IPv6 addressing to your existing VM IPv4-only infrastructure.
 This is in contrast to Application Gateway, discussed below, which will terminate inbound IPv6 network sessions and connect to the backend-end over IPv4.
-- **Protocol Support:** Supports TCP and UDP load balancing over IPv6, making it suitable for web applications, APIs, and other TCP-based services accessed by IPv6-only clients.
+- **Protocol Support:** Supports TCP and UDP load balancing over IPv6, making it suitable for web applications and APIs, and but also for non-web TCP- or UDP-based services accessed by IPv6-only clients.

 ![image](/images/elb-single-region.png)

-**Single Region Deployment Steps:** To set up an IPv6-capable External Load Balancer in one region, follow this high-level process:
+To set up an IPv6-capable External Load Balancer in one region, follow this high-level process:

 1. **Enable IPv6 on the Virtual Network:** Ensure the VNET where your backend VMs reside has an IPv6 address space.
 Add a dual-stack address space to the VNET (e.g., add an IPv6 space like 2001:db8:1234::/56 to complement your existing IPv4 space).
 Configure subnets that are dual-stack, containing both IPv4 and IPv6 prefixes (/64 for IPv6).
 2. **Create Standard Load Balancer with IPv6 Frontend:** In the Azure Portal, create a new **Standard Load Balancer**.
 During creation, configure the frontend IP with both IPv4 and IPv6 public IP addresses.
 Create or select existing Standard SKU public IP resources – one for IPv4 and one for IPv6.
-The IPv6 public IP will be automatically zone-redundant.
 3. **Configure Backend Pool:** Add your virtual machines or VM scale set instances to the backend pool.
 Note that your backend instances will need to have private IPv6 addresses, in addition to IPv4 addresses, to receive inbound IPv6 traffic via the load balancer.
 4. **Set Up Load Balancing Rules:** Create load balancing rules that map frontend ports to backend ports.
 For web applications, typically map port 80 (HTTP) and 443 (HTTPS) from both the IPv4 and IPv6 frontends to the corresponding backend ports.
 Configure health probes to ensure only healthy instances receive traffic.
 5. **Configure Network Security Groups:** Ensure an NSG is present on the backend VM's subnet, allowing inbound traffic from the internet to the port(s) of the web application.
 Inbound traffic is "secure by default" meaning that inbound connectivity from internet is blocked unless there is an NSG present that explicitly allows it.